vincentDcmps/homelab/docs/README.md

-# homelab
+# Homelab

-## rebuild
+## Rebuild
-to rebuild from scratch ansible need a vault server up and unseal you can rebuild a standalone vault srver with a consul database snaphot with
+to rebuild from scratch ansible need a vault server up and unseal you can rebuild a standalone vault server with a consul database snaphot with

 ```
 make vault-dev FILE=./yourconsulsnaphot.snap